Jslowry/Backup-Script/README.md

 To use this script:

-1. Place both files in the same directory you'd like backups to be placed in.
+1. Place both files in the directory you'd like backups to be in.

-2. Edit line 11 of BackupScript.bat to the file path you'd like to backup.
+2. Edit line 11 of BackupScript.bat to specify the file path you'd like to backup.

-3. Execute the .bat file
+3. Execute the .bat file.